How do we know if our gut is healthy?

 - Skin irritation: Many studies have established a strong link between imbalance in the gut and skin problems like acne, eczema and psoriasis.
 A poor diet can cause gut inflammation and can cause increased “leaking” of certain proteins out into the body, which irritate the skin leading to skin conditions.

 - Food sensitivities: If you experience stomach discomfort after taking foods containing gluten like bread or after drinking milk, you might need to check your gut health.
 Poor quality of the bacteria in your gut can trigger such sensitivities leading to symptoms like bloating, gas, diarrhea, nausea, and abdominal pain.

 - Anxiety and mood swings: Studies published in reputed journals like “Clinics and Practice” have found a strong link between brain and gut health.
 It is believed that anxiety and depression could be potentially triggered by gut disturbances.
 Again, getting a gut test from Bione and taking corrective measures could help.

 - Sleep disturbances: One reason why you have a disturbed sleep could be poor digestion and an unhealthy gut.
 95% of the body’s serotonin which is known as the “happy hormone” is made in the gut.
 When serotonin production is adversely affected by poor gut health, it affects our moods and sleep.

 - Migraines: If you get frequent migraines, it might be a sign that you need to check on your gut health.
 Studies have found that there is a higher prevalence of migraines among those who have gastrointestinal symptoms like constipation and reflux disease.

+- Bad breath: Have ongoing bad breath that brushing can’t seem to fix?
+That is another sign that you may have excess bad bacteria in your gut.
+You will have a fair idea about your gut health once you get your test results.
+Even if your gut health score is low, there is little cause for worry.
+There are many factors that affect our gut health including our genetic traits and how our body is built.
+To a large extent though, it is our diet that has an impact on our gut and the bacteria in our gut.
+When you get a gut microbiome test from Bione, the experts there will provide you with a personalized diet that you can follow to restore your gut to a healthy state.
+They will tell you, based on your unique gut microbiome, exactly which foods you need to consume and which ones you need to avoid to achieve optimal health.
 Over a period of 3 to 4 months, as you change your diet, your gut microbiome will also change.
 Healthy gut bacteria will thrive as you eat foods that feed them.
 Once you have removed the offending foods, you will soon see your digestive symptoms clearing up.
 The benefits include better mood, stronger immunity, clearer skin and higher energy levels.
 A gut test followed by a tailored diet might be just the catalyst you need to succeed in your wellness journey.